PRECISE/SMEDL/smedl/parser/README-tatsu.md

-Grako Notes
+TatSu Notes
 ===========

-The Grako docs can be found in the Grako project README in the [Grako repository](https://bitbucket.org/neogeny/grako/src/default/).
-Here, we have some additional notes to explain aspects of Grako that may not be immediately clear from that README.
+The TatSu homepage can be found [on GitHub](https://github.com/neogeny/TatSu) and the docs can be found at [ReadTheDocs.io](https://tatsu.readthedocs.io/).
+Here, we have some additional notes to explain aspects of TatSu that may not be immediately clear from those docs.

+Note: TatSu is the replacement for the Grako project.
+There may be references to Grako scattered about the code or docs, but they should be interchangeable with TatSu.

-Grako ASTs
+TatSu ASTs
 ----------

-A Grako AST can actually be one of four types:
+A TatSu AST can actually be one of four types:

 * **An `AST` proper** - This is a tree node with named children.
 * **A `list`** - This is a tree node with unnamed children.